azhareus/azhareus/README.md

 ## I'm an Tech Enthusiast, Community Engager, and Life-Long Learner!!

-- 🔭 I am a Facebook Software Engineering Intern!
+- 🔭 I am an incoming Facebook Software Engineer!
-- 🌱 I’m currently learning Dart + Flutter
+- 🌱 I’m currently leveling up my skills in Native Android Development.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I am a Mobile Dev Tech Lead at DSC FIU